priyank1204/Smart_Banking_Analytics_Portal/README.md

 * Here is also option of a report with visulization of the data by which the particular modle is trained , if user wants to get insights about the data then he can go with the visualization option.

-* performance metrics of the trained model are also displayed on the screen if in case user wants to know about the model performance.
+* Performance metrics of the trained model are also displayed on the screen if in case user wants to know about the model performance.

 ![3](https://user-images.githubusercontent.com/53222813/114070678-ded9f900-98bd-11eb-88df-e767811deea3.JPG)